Math Competitions: A Beginner's Roadmap

 Method selection often saves more time than faster arithmetic.

-Start with the skills that appear everywhere: multiplication and division fluency, fractions, percentages, primes, factors, GCD, LCM, simple equations, and careful counting.
+Start with reusable skills: factors, primes, fractions, percentages, simple equations, and careful counting.